katsisaac50/class04-final-project/README.md

 ##### 1A: When I want to find a specific music I want to be able to search for specific music title;

-##### 1B: When I want to find a specific artist I want to be able to search for specific artist - be aware that there are albums that have more than 1 artist;
+##### 1B: When I want to find a specific artist I want to be able to search for specific artist - be aware that there are albums that have more than one artist;

 ##### 1C: When I want to find a music from a specific year I want to be able to search for specific year.